nickbrandt/GitLab/doc/install/azure/index.md

 # Install GitLab on Microsoft Azure **(FREE SELF)**

-Azure is Microsoft's business cloud, and GitLab is a pre-configured offering on the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/).
+For users of the Microsoft Azure business cloud, GitLab has a pre-configured offering in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/).
+This tutorial describes installing GitLab
-The Azure Marketplace is an online store for pre-configured applications and services which have been optimized for the cloud by software vendors like GitLab, available as pre-configured solutions.
-In this tutorial we will install GitLab Enterprise Edition in a single Virtual Machine (VM).
+Enterprise Edition in a single Virtual Machine (VM).

 ## Prerequisite

 You'll need an account on Azure.
-There are two ways to do this:
+Use of the following methods to obtain an account:

 - If you or your company already have an account with a subscription, use that account.
   If not, you can [open your own Azure account for free](https://azure.microsoft.com/en-us/free/).